Swanton Elementary School Title 1

 Title 1 Parent Involvement Policy

-The Title 1 Parent Involvement Policy of Swanton Local Schools was developed and written in cooperation with the Title 1 staff and parents representing Crestwood Elementary and Park Elementary.
+The Title 1 Parent Involvement Policy of Swanton Local Schools was developed and written in cooperation with the Title 1 staff and parents representing Swanton Elementary School.
 The Swanton Local School District recognizes the great importance of parent/family/community involvement in increasing student success.
 A School-Wide program enables the Title 1 teacher to have more flexibility in meeting the educational needs of the students.
 Responsibility for student success and achievement is shared by the teachers.
 Agreement for each student shows the team effort to help each student achieve Ohio’s high standards.

 It was decided that the parents of the Swanton Local Schools Title 1 children would be informed of the many changes in the law by scheduling a flexible number of meetings which may include but aren’t limited to: